SaifulShaik/Chat-Bot-AI/README.md

 7. Generate an API Key Named weather
 8. Copy the API Key after genatrated and use that API Key in the CB1.py file
 9. You've done it!

+**Bonus:** Having trouble? report an issue in the questions or bugs tag I make sure to take a look will take a look